Simtestlab/avinGitTraining/README.md

 main
-Changes do by shreyash at 22 jan
+Changes do by shreyash on 22 jan before main